2/21/2025

 John

 No, we're not seeing that.
 I think we're seeing almost the opposite.
-I mean, you're seeing a lot of institutional capital starting to creep into this market, and we expect, you know, it's kinda gotten out there in the market a little bit.
+I mean, you're seeing a lot of institutional capital starting to creep into this market and We expect it's kind of gotten out there in the market a little bit.
 There's gonna be probably a large trade that's gonna be very complimentary to one of our assets that's in the market.
-So you're gonna see some sort of dramatic acquisitions as you're seeing large pension sovereign capital migrate into the shopping center space.
-I mean, obviously you saw the Blackstone ROIC acquisition closed, and that was a little, I think we were all kinda lucky with the horrible Palisades fire and everything going on in California, whether there be a situation there with that closed like clockwork.
-I mean, so you're starting to see really that sort of way of a capital come in for the longterm.
-And as I mentioned, the party cities and the big lots and all the cons, that's really opportunity versus headwinds because those tenants are at such low rents and did really nothing for shopping centers and actually probably was a deterrent for some of the shopping centers.
+So you're gonna see some sort of dramatic acquisitions as you're seeing large, you know, pension sovereign capital migrate into the shopping center space.
+I mean, obviously you saw the Blackstone ROIC acquisition closed and that was, you know, a little, and I think we're all kind of lucky with the horrible Palisades fire and everything going on in California, you know, whether there be a situation there, but that closed, you know, like clockwork.
+I mean, so you're, you're starting to see, You know, really that sort of wave of capital come in for the long term.
+And as I mentioned, that party cities and the big lots and all the cons kind of that's just that's really opportunity versus headwinds because those tenants are at such low, low rents and did really nothing for shopping centers and actually probably was a deterrent for some of the shopping centers.
 So this is more of an opportunity than a headwind.

 speaker